cover-me/qtplotter/README.md

 Tips: click the "launch binder" badge to launch the index.ipynb on mybinder.org.
 It usually takes less than 20 seconds to launch, but sometimes more than 1 minute.
 After having launched, use the `open->files...` menu to go to the files page where you can open other notebooks or download generated files.

 It also works in Colab, which is very convenient if you have a google account.
-Colab doesn't support ipywidgets (and %matplotlib widget) very well.
-But %matplotlib inline mode works.
+Colab doesn't support ipywidgets (or %matplotlib widget) very well.
+But %matplotlib inline mode also works for interaction.